RobReho/RT_assignment2/README.md

 * the distances of the obstacles in the main regions "right", "fright", "front", "fleft", "left"
 * the boolean parameter "target_reached"

-The informations are printed every 3 seconds to prevent the console from being crowded.
+The informations are printed every 3 seconds to prevent the terminal from being crowded.
 These information will be displayed together with all the outputs of the other nodes except for the user interface.

 ### random_target_service.py